infernojs/inferno/README.md

 [![Coverage Status](https://coveralls.io/repos/trueadm/inferno/badge.svg?branch=inferno-gulp&service=github)](https://coveralls.io/github/trueadm/inferno?branch=inferno-spike)
 [![npm version](https://badge.fury.io/js/inferno.svg)](https://badge.fury.io/js/inferno)

 Inferno is a lightweight isomorphic framework for building shockingly performant user interfaces.
-It takes an unconventional approach to the Virtual DOM; Inferno does not rely on diffing the DOM (an expensive operation), but instead on smart value diffing  static node caching, assuring that it only performs the minimal work involved in updating the DOM.
+Unlike typical virtual DOM libraries like React, Mitrhil, Cycle and Om, Inferno does not rely on diffing DOM virtual elements, but instead it differentiates static content from dynamic content and only diffs the values that change within a given fragment of virtual DOM elements (we call them virtual fragments).

 In addition to this, we've painstakingly optimized the code to make sure that there is as little overhead as possible.
-We are currently the fastest vDOM implementation on the [benchmarks](#benchmarks).
-To date, there is no faster JavaScript framework out there in any benchmark tested.
+We believe that Inferno is currently the fastest vDOM implementation on out there - as shown by some of our [benchmarks](#benchmarks).
+Inferno is all about performance, whilst keeping a robust API that replicates the best features from libraries such as React.

-Inferno is compatible with the React API and JSX syntax, and works great with Flux, Cycle, and RxJS.
+In principle: Inferno is almost 90% compatible with the stanard React API, furthermore Inferno has a Babel plugin allowing JSX syntax to transpile to optimised Inferno templates.

 ## Algorithm